Canada PM scolds provinces: Do more to fight coronavirus

 As Trudeau spoke, the central province of Manitoba announced a major shutdown beginning on Thursday.
 All social gatherings will be forbidden, restaurants closed except for takeout meals, and recreational facilities shut.
 Even supermarkets and pharmacies will operate only at 25% capacity.

-“We need to turn these numbers around, and we need to turn them around now,” Dr. Brent Roussin, Manitoba’s chief public health officer, said when he announced the measures.
+Quebec, which has recorded the most cases, will maintain restrictions on the hardest-hit areas for at least another two weeks, Premier Francois Legault said.

-Quebec - the province that has recorded the most cases - will keep restrictions on the hardest-hit areas in place for at least another two weeks, Premier Francois Legault said on Tuesday.
+Health authorities in Toronto, Canada’s most populous city, announced an existing ban on indoor dining, casinos and gyms would be extended for another 28 days to control what they called the most serious spread of the virus so far.

-Doug Ford, premier of the most populous province of Ontario, said he was “very concerned” about the recent spike in cases and did not rule out further measures, though he announced no new ones on Tuesday.
+“Our situation is incredibly urgent,” Toronto’s chief medical officer Eileen de Villa told reporters.

-New cases are rising everywhere except for the Atlantic coast provinces, which have closed their borders even to most other Canadian visitors.
-But many provinces have resisted imposing another round of lockdowns, fearing the potential economic damage.
+New cases are rising everywhere except for the Atlantic Coast provinces, which have closed their borders even to most other Canadian visitors.
+But many provinces have resisted imposing another round of lockdowns, fearing potential economic damage.

 Theresa Tam, Canada’s chief public health officer, said “it is clear we have yet to bend the curve on accelerated growth.”
 The virus will have more chance to spread as winter sets in, forcing people indoors, she said.